brendanmetzger/ledger/views/_draft/barn.md

 ## My Job

 I am going to teach you how to start that finicky old tractor.
 Sometimes we spray a little ether into the air intake, or massage the choke valve into it's sweet spot.
-You aren't going to know everything about this old beast – I certainly don't, but we'll get it running and make our work easier and some of us will even learn to enjoy it.
+You aren't going to know everything about this old beast – I certainly don’t, but we'll get it running and make our work easier and some of us will even learn to enjoy it.